 Engaged high school students in Mālama Learning Center's Aloha ʻĀina intern program and Hawaiʻi Youth Sustainability Challenge in 2024.

-Established an Advisory Group of experienced formal and non-formal educators and cultural practitioners, providing invaluable input to shape the ABEC program.
+In 2024, established an Advisory Group of experienced formal and non-formal educators and cultural practitioners, providing invaluable input to shape the ABEC program.

-Developing new modes of earning ABE certificates.
+Develop new modes of earning ABE certificates through partner organizations.